TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/tsg-unable-to-locate-identifier.md

 # Unable to allocate a relative identifier error when trying to domain join account

 <!--issueDescription-->
-User gets Unable to allocate a relative identifier error when trying to domain join account
+User gets Unable to allocate a relative identifier error when trying to domain join account.
 <!--/issueDescription-->

 ## **Recommended Steps**